A Voevodsky motive associated to a log scheme: Introduction

 Observe that the motive of a log scheme depends only on the group completion $\cM$.
 This observation allows to extend the functor $[-]^{log}$ on the category of virtual logarithmic schemes (which was introduced in \cite{'key-25}).
 A \textit{virtual log structure} on a scheme $X$ is a sheaf of abelian group $\mathcal L$ together with an inclusion $\cO^*\hookrightarrow \mathcal L$.
 Of course, the most important example is $\mathcal L=\cM.$ Another series of examples arises from virtual log schemes over log point $pt_{log}.$ Namely, let $Y\to pt_{log}$ be a morphism of log schemes.
 In contrast to $Sch^{Log}_{fs}/k$, in the category of virtual log schemes there is the morphism $Spec(k)\to pt_{log}$ .
 So we can define the fiber product $\tilde Y:=Y\times_{pt_{log}}\mathrm{Spec(k)}.$ In particular, in the case of a degeneration $f$, the choosing of parameter gives the morphism $(X_s,\mathcal M_{X_s}) \to pt_{log}.$ Then the motive $[\tilde X_s]^{log}$ is dual to $\mathrm{LM_f}$ (see Proposition \ref{P16.7}).

 \textbf{Acknowledgments.} I would like to thank my supervisor Prof. Vadim Vologodsky for consistent support and guidance during the running of this project.
 I am also grateful to Artem Prikhodko and Vova Shaidurov for the discussions that helped me a lot.
 Finally, I should separately thank Ravil Gabdurakhmanov and Vova Shaidurov for helping me edit this text.
+The work was supported by the Russian Science Foundation, grant 21-11-00153.